Arpit9110/SY0_701/Domain_13.md

 Power Protection Components

  Line Conditioners: It stabilize voltage supply and filter out fluctuations.
 This mitigate surges, sags, and undervoltage events.
-It also prevent unexpected system behavior and hardware degradation.
-It Not suitable for scenarion in which there is a significant undervoltage events or complete power failures.
+It also prevent unexpected system behaviour and hardware degradation.
+It Not suitable for scenario in which there is a significant undervoltage events or complete power failures.

  Uninterruptible Power Supplies (UPS) : It provide emergency power during power source failures.
 It offers line conditioning functions.
 It include battery backup to maintain power during short-duration failures.
 This typically supply 15 to 60 minutes of power during a complete power failure.